A. J. Green: Early life

-High school career

 Green attended Summerville High School in Summerville, South Carolina, where he was a three-sport athlete in football, basketball, and track.
 He played as a wide receiver for the Summerville Green Wave football team, under coach John McKissick.
 He was widely considered to be one of the top national football prospects of the Class of 2008 and was listed #1 by Sports Illustrated.
-Green earned All-State honors four times and was the only junior nominated to the 2006 USA Today All-American first-team following 75 receptions for 1,422 yards and 16 touchdowns during his sophomore season.
+Green earned All-State honors four times and was the only junior nominated to the 2006 USA Today All-American first-team following 75 receptions for 1,422 yards and 16 touchdowns during his junior season.
 Green was also selected as a member of the Rivals.com Junior All-America team based on those stats.
 As a freshman, he had 57 receptions for 1,217 yards and eight touchdowns.
 As a sophomore, he had 60 catches for 1,203 yards and 14 touchdowns.

 Green's 5,373 career receiving yards rank second in the all-time career receiving records of the National Federation of High Schools.
 His 279 career receptions rank fourth.
-In June 2006, Green was profiled by Sports Illustrated as part of its “Where Will They Be?” stories documenting athletes with the potential of becoming a future great, alongside Peter Uihlein, John Tavares, Tyreke Evans, Elena Delle Donne, and others.
+In June 2006, Green was profiled by Sports Illustrated as part of its "Where Will They Be?" stories documenting athletes with the potential of becoming a future great, alongside Peter Uihlein, John Tavares, Tyreke Evans, Elena Delle Donne, and others.
 Sports Illustrated compared him to the then-Oakland Raiders wideout Randy Moss and predicted Green will be in the NFL by 2011.
 Green was also on the school's track & field team, where he competed as a long jumper (top-jump of 19 ft 6 in) and triple jumper (40 ft 0 in).

 Rivals.com ranked Green as their No. 9 prospect for the high school class of 2008, while Scout.com named Green their No. 10 prospect nationally.
 He participated in the Under Armour All-America Game.

 Green was also on the Summerville High high school basketball team that claimed the 2007–2008 South Carolina state championship in a championship game against Spartanburg (S.C.)
 High.
 The game was played in memory of their fallen assistant coach, Captain Louis Mulkey of the Charleston Fire Department in South Carolina, who died responding to a fire with eight other firefighters on June 18, 2007.